 3. Equip and inform

-Your continuing professional development isn’t simply confined to your clinical skills.
+Your continuing professional development (CPD) isn’t simply confined to your clinical skills.
 Equipping yourself with information about your patients and their cultural practices or personal preferences is important in delivering holistic patient care.

 4. Identity and intersectionality